AstraZeneca/chemicalx/README.md

 **Methods Included**

-In detail, the following temporal graph neural networks were implemented.
+In detail, the following drug pair scoring models were implemented.

 **2017**